corrosion-rs/corrosion/README.md

 Default: On Visual Studio Generator, the matching triple for `CMAKE_VS_PLATFORM_NAME`.
 Otherwise, the default target triple reported by `${Rust_COMPILER} --version --verbose`.

+### Developer/Maintainer Options
+These options are not used in the course of normal Corrosion usage, but are used to configure how Corrosion is built and installed.
+Only applies to Corrosion builds and subdirectory uses.

+- `CORROSION_DEV_MODE:BOOL` - Indicates that Corrosion is being actively developed.
+Default: `OFF` if Corrosion is a subdirectory, `ON` if it is the top-level project
+- `CORROSION_BUILD_TESTS:BOOL` - Build the Corrosion tests.
+Default: `Off` if Corrosion is a subdirectory, `ON` if it is the top-level project
+- `CORROSION_GENERATOR_EXECUTABLE:STRING` - Specify a path to the corrosion-generator executable.
+This is to support scenarios where it's easier to build corrosion-generator outside of the normal bootstrap path, such as in the case of package managers that make it very easy to import Rust crates for fully reproducible, offline builds.
+- `CORROSION_INSTALL_EXECUTABLE:BOOL` - Controls whetehr corrosion-generator is installed with the package.
+Default: `ON` with `CORROSION_GENERATOR_EXECUTABLE` unset, otherwise `OFF`

 ### Importing C-Style Libraries Written in Rust
 Corrosion makes it completely trivial to import a crate into an existing CMake project.
 Consider a project called [rust2cpp](test/rust2cpp) with the following file structure: